spatie/php-structure-discoverer/README.md

 The internals of this package will scan all files within a directory and try to make a virtual map linking all structures with their extends, uses, and implementations.

-Due to this file scanning, if referenced structures are not being scanned, this map is not complete.
+Due to this file scanning, this map is incomplete if referenced structures are not being scanned.

 For example, we scan for all classes extending Laravel's `Model` in our app directory, a lot of models have been found, but the `User` model is missing.